doncabreraphone/retroNode/README.md

 ## Contribution and Development

-Contributions to RetroNode are highly encouraged.
+Contributions to retroNode are highly encouraged.
 If you have suggestions for improvement or have identified bugs, please feel free to submit an issue or a pull request.
-Let's collaborate to enhance RetroNode's capabilities for the game development community.
+Let's collaborate to enhance retroNode's capabilities for the game development community.

 ## Licensing

-RetroNode is made available under the MIT License, permitting widespread use and modification.
+retroNode is made available under the MIT License, permitting widespread use and modification.
 For full license details, refer to the LICENSE file.

 ## Acknowledgements

-Special thanks to the open-source community and all contributors who have played a role in the development and refinement of RetroNode, making it a valuable tool for narrative-driven game development.
+Special thanks to the open-source community and all contributors who have played a role in the development and refinement of retroNode, making it a valuable tool for narrative-driven game development.